jerpint/context-llemur/README.md

     ctx new

-This will create, in your current directory, a new `context` folder and a `ctx.config` file to keep track of multiple context folders (more on that later).
+This will create, in your current directory, a new `context` folder and a `ctx.config` file to keep track of multiple context folders.

 ```bash
 # Create a new context/ repository